-- (1) See page 22 of the proxy statement, under "COMPENSATION DISCUSSION AND ANALYSIS Elements of Compensation Annual Performance Equity-Based Incentive Bonuses," for a description of our Equity-Based Incentive Bonus Plan.
-Under our equity-based incentive plan, awards that may be paid out are in the form of the number of shares of our common stock that is derived from a percentage of the Named Executive Officers' salary.
-No equity-based incentive was earned with respect to fiscal year 2011 performance. - (2) These columns show the potential payments for each of our Named Executive Officers and Mr. Dinkler under the Management Incentive Plan with respect to fiscal year 2011 performance.
-Threshold, target and maximum represent 5%, 20% and 100% of the Named Executive Officers' and Mr. Dinkler's annual salaries, respectively.
-No non-equity incentive plan awards were earned or paid in fiscal year 2011 to Named Executive Officers, except for Mr. Dinkler, who earned \$19,380 for fiscal year 2010 performance, which was paid in fiscal year 2011. - (3) For fiscal year 2011, each of our Named Executive Officers were eligible to receive, following the end of fiscal year 2011, a number of shares of our common stock not to exceed an aggregate fair market value of 133% of their then current base salary if we achieve pre-tax earnings and cash provided from operations greater than 110% of the average of such measures for the preceding four years.
-Our Compensation Committee did not grant equity-based compensation to any of our Named Executive Officers for fiscal year 2011.
-The maximum amount eligible for grant with respect to fiscal year 2011 would have been \$631,110 for Mr. Edwards, \$299,250 for Mr. Rumley and \$365,750 for Mr. Teague. - (4) All such shares, whether vested or unvested, are considered issued and outstanding on the date of issuance, and our Named Executive Officers and Mr. Dinkler have voting rights with respect to, and receive any dividends on, such shares granted to them.
-Upon termination of employment, any dividends received by the terminated Named Executive Officer and Mr. Dinkler on unvested shares are for the benefit of, and are to be repaid by such Named Executive Officer and Mr. Dinkler, to the Company. - (5) The value of stock awards is the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, Compensation Stock Compensation.
-As described on page 22 of the proxy statement, under "COMPENSATION DISCUSSION AND ANALYSIS Elements of Compensation Annual Performance Equity-Based Incentive Bonuses," equity compensation is generally based on a percentage of the employee's salary, which was 133% for all Named Executive Officers, and does not include Mr. Dinkler, who retired from the Company in February 2011 and therefore was not eligible for a fiscal year 2011 stock award.
-Had the threshold and target been met, the Company could have issued the number of shares of common stock equal to the relevant percentage of salary divided by the fair value of such stock on the issue date. - (6) Mr. Dinkler, the former Vice President of Lemon Packing, became ineligible to participate in the cash-based and equity-based incentive compensation upon his retirement in February 2011
+- (1) See page 21 of the proxy statement, under "COMPENSATION DISCUSSION AND ANALYSIS Elements of Compensation Annual Performance Equity-Based Incentive Bonuses," for a description of our Equity-Based Incentive Bonus Plan.
+Under our Equity-Based Incentive Plan, awards that may be paid out are in the form of the number of shares of our common stock that is derived from a percentage of the Named Executive Officers' salary. - (2) These columns show the potential payments for each of our Named Executive Officers under the Amended and Restated Plan with respect to fiscal year 2016 performance.
+Threshold, target and maximum represent 20%, 20% and 60% of the Named Executive Officers' annual salaries, respectively.
+Nonequity incentive plan awards of \$120,199, \$67,606 and \$82,248 were earned in fiscal year 2016 by Messrs.
+Edwards, Rumley and Teague, respectively.
+These non-equity incentive plan awards were paid to the Named Executive Officers in fiscal year 2017. - (3) These columns show the potential payments for each of our Named Executive Officers under the Amended and Restated Plan with respect to fiscal year 2016 performance.
+Threshold, target and maximum represent 30%, 30% and 60% of the Named Executive Officers' annual salary.
+Equity incentive plan awards of \$160,265, \$90,141 and \$109,664 were earned in fiscal year 2016 by Messrs.
+Edwards, Rumley and Teague, respectively.
+These equity incentive plan awards were approved by the compensation committee on December 12, 2016 and issued to the Named Executive Officers on December 23, 2016. - (4) All such shares, whether vested or unvested, are considered issued and outstanding on the date of issuance, and our Named Executive Officers have voting rights with respect to, and receive any dividends on, such shares granted to them. - (5) The value of stock awards is the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, Compensation Stock Compensation.
+As described, beginning on page 21 of the proxy statement, under "COMPENSATION DISCUSSION AND ANALYSIS Elements of Compensation Annual Performance Equity-Based Incentive Bonuses," equity compensation is generally based on a percentage of the employee's salary and the number of shares of common stock issued to the Named Executive Officers stock was equal to the relevant percentage of salary divided by the fair value of such stock on the issue date.

-Outstanding Equity Awards at 2011 Fiscal Year End
+Outstanding Equity Awards at 2016 Fiscal Year End

-The following table summarizes the total outstanding equity awards as of October 31, 2011 for each Named Executive Officer and Mr. Dinkler.
+The following table summarizes the total outstanding equity awards as of October 31, 2016 for each Named Executive Officer:

-Name Number of Shares or Units of Stock That Have Not Vested (#) or rket Value of Shares Units of Stock That Have Not Vested (\$) (1)
+Name Number of Shares or Units of Stock That Have Not Vested (#) S Market Value of hares or Units of Stock That Have Not Vested (\$) (1)

-Harold Edwards (2) 14,049 \$ 243,750
+Harold Edwards (2) 8,987 \$ 176,954

-Joseph Rumley (3) 2,655 \$ 46,064
+Joseph Rumley (3) 5,119 \$ 100,793

-Alex Teague (4) 8,586 \$ 148,967
+Alex Teague (4) 6,148 \$ 121,054

-Peter Dinkler (5)